MegaChibisX/MegaMan-Unity-8Bit-Engine/README.md

 ## To Just Play

-> Go to MegaManEngineForUnity/Build and download the zip file, or the entire folder.
+> Go to MegaManEngineForUnity/Build and open the 8bit.exe file.

 ## Upcoming features